solo-io/gloo/docs/content/guides/security/waf/_index.md

         # Deny requests which are container the header value user-agent:scammer
         SecRule REQUEST_HEADERS:User-Agent "scammer" "deny,status:403,id:107,phase:1,msg:'blocked scammer'"
 ```
 This tutorial will not do a deep dive on the rules as there is already plenty of information available, further documentation on the rules can be found [here](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-(v2.x)).
-The purpose instead will be to understand how to apply the rules into new and existing Gloo configs.
+The purpose instead will be to understand how to apply the rules into new and existing Gloo Edge configs.

 As stated earlier, the above rule is very simple.
 It does only two things:

 1. It enables the rules engine.
 This step is important, by default the rules engine is off, so it must be explicitally turned on.
 It can also be set to `DetectionOnly`, which runs the rules but does not perform any obtrusive actions.
 2. It creates a rule which inspects the request header `"user-agent"`.
 If that specific header equals the value `"scammer"` then the request will be denied and return a `403` status.

-This is a very basic example of the capabilities of the ModSecurity rules engine but useful in how it demonstrates its implementation in Enterprise Gloo.
+This is a very basic example of the capabilities of the ModSecurity rules engine but useful in how it demonstrates its implementation in Enterprise Gloo Edge.

 The following sections will explain how to enable this rule on the gateway level as well as on the virtual service level.

-The following tutorials assume basic knowledge of Gloo and its routing capabilities, as well a kubernetes cluster running Gloo Enterprise edition and the [petstore example]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}).
+The following tutorials assume basic knowledge of Gloo Edge and its routing capabilities, as well a kubernetes cluster running Gloo Edge Enterprise edition and the [petstore example]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}).

 #### Http Gateway